 The table below summarizes the potential payouts to the named executive officers for the termination events described above.
-The amounts shown in the following table assumes that the termination of employment occurred on January 31, 2020.
-Severance Pay and Bonus Payment amounts reflect rate of pay and bonus percent in effect at January 31, 2020.
+The amounts shown in the following table assumes that the termination of employment occurred on January 29, 2021.
+The actual amounts that would be paid to the named executive officers can only be determined at the time of such executive's separation.